tradingstrategy-ai/stock-x/README.md

 ## FORK

 This is the fork of original Stock-X repository.

-The fork was done for the result reproducibility.
-The instructions to run the code were added.
-The code was modified to run outside Kaggle, making it possible to install with its dependencies with [poetry](https://github.com/python-poetry/).
+- The fork was done for the result reproducibility (code was not runnable)
+- The instructions to run the code were added.
+- The code was modified to run outside Kaggle.
+- The project was made to possible to install with its dependencies with [poetry](https://github.com/python-poetry/).
-`stock-market-prediction-using-cnn-lstm.ipynb` was bug fixed to run by default using IBM stock, as the run was not reproductible in the original Github repo.
+- `stock-market-prediction-using-cnn-lstm.ipynb` was bug fixed
+- The notebook was changed train the model IBM stock data through AlphaVantage (not sure how the origina stock data was accessed)
+- The notebook was changed to cross-validate the model on MSFT stock (not sure if this is supposed to work in the first place, because I am not sure if data is normalised at all)
+- More common statistics used in machine learning benchmarks added (MAE, MAPE, etc.), these may or may not be sensible in the context of this project
+- Bug fixes, bug fixes, bug fixes to make code runnable

 The following environment variables are needed